urban-mobility-generation/Cardiff/README.md

   journal={arXiv preprint arXiv:2507.13366},
   year={2025}
 }

 ```

-Please drop me an email if you have any questions.
+Please drop me an email if you have any questions .